pdnarmi/project2GroupRepo/README.md

 * [Georgette Bondarek](https://georgettebondarek.github.io/GeorgetteBPortfolio/)
 * [Patrick Narmi](https://pdnarmi.github.io/DeveloperPortfolio/)

 If you would like to contribute to this project please make sure you install npm-i and a pull request.
-Once ou submit a merge request we will review it.
+Once you submit a merge request we will review the changes and suggestions.
 <br>